rcos/rcos-handbook/slides/intro.md

 ###  What happens next?
 Project pitches Tuesday!

-- Send your slides to @aeksco on Slack
+- Send your slides to @aeksco on Mattermost
 - Please send them by 11pm on Monday (9/4)
 - Slides MUST be in JPEG format!
 - Please NO PDF, PPT/X, or Google links!